chendoy/chat-project-ISE182/README.md

 # ISE182_project
 ISE BGU project-Group 8

-"todo" means uncompleted feature we need to implement.
+"todo" comments in the code means uncompleted feature we need to implement.

 What is left to do?